-The Reserve Lands designation applies to the following areas as identified on Schedule 2:
+The Reserve Lands designation applies to lands on Schedule 2 that form part of the City's long term land supply and to lands where there may be servicing, access or other development related limitations to future development.

-• Hanlon West

-Clair-Maltby

-- a) To outline areas of the City where there may be servicing, access or other development related limitations for urban growth. - b) To outline areas that form part of the City's long-term land supply. - c) To outline the City's requirements to bring reserve lands into urban use.
+a) To outline the City's requirements to redesignate reserve lands for urban use.